SPOD is a major player in the Print On Demand industry….

 - After removing a hat, people were expected to hold it with the inner lining facing the body, so others couldn’t see inside the hat.

 - Tipping the hat by grabbing the brim and pulling it down slightly was considered a polite way to greet someone.

 While society has changed quite a bit since these rules were developed, some vestiges still remain and should be observed for optimal tact and class.

 In today’s casual culture, it is not uncommon to find someone wearing a hat.
-Anyone can wear a hat anywhere and anytime they feel like it.
-However, in the past, there are strict rules when it comes to hat wearing.
+Anyone can wear a hat anywhere, and anytime they feel like it.
+However, in the past, there were strict rules when it came to hat-wearing.
 Some examples are removing your hat in church or when entering someone’s house.
 While these may already sound old and obsolete, some of these rules are still in practice today.
 Find out what these are in this infographic.